The Nook ereader is dead

 - Its E Ink devices are technologically inferior to the Amazon Kindle Paperwhite and Kobo Aura HD.

-The writing is on the wall for NOOK.
+The writing is on the wall for Nook ereader.
 This could be a last ditch effort by Barnes & Noble to phase out the product, but I can’t imagine what else the retailer would do.
 Maybe it’ll just have more Father’s Day sales.